rscarson/rustyscript/readme.md

 <!-- cargo-rdme start -->

 rustyscript provides a quick and simple way to integrate a runtime javascript or typescript component from within Rust.
 It uses the v8 engine through the `deno_core`

-I also have attempted to abstract away the v8 engine details so you can for the most part operate directly on rust types.
+I have attempted to abstract away the v8 engine details so you can for the most part operate directly on rust types.

 ##### Sandboxed
 By default, the code being run is entirely sandboxed from the host, having no filesystem or network access.